 Alternatively, connect Sequin to your existing Postgres database.
 Sequin supports tunneling to databases in a private VPC.

 Importantly, Sequin is not a SQL shim layer to APIs.
 As long as a record is behind an HTTP API, its access is limited.
 You can't query it the way you like, as most HTTP APIs don't come close to SQL in expressiveness.
 Rate limits throttle access to it.
 And you have to guard against network issues.

 Instead, a real Postgres database powers your Sequin integration.
 This means if it works with Postgres, it works with your Sequin integration.

 Questions and support

-Our docs won't be able to cover everything, so if you have any issues, don't hesitate to reach out through Intercom on the bottom left.
+Our docs won't be able to cover everything, so if you have any issues, don't hesitate to reach out.
 We'd love to hear what you're building.